Reading time: 7 minutes

 4. Salary-sacrifice contributions

 You are able to make an agreement with your employer to pay part of your before-tax salary directly into your super account.
 You decide how much you want your employer to pay into your super account each pay cycle from your before-tax income.
-The eligibility and work test criteria applying to salary-sacrifice contributions are outlined in the section later in this article.
+The eligibility criteria for these contributions are outlined later in this article.

 5. Personal contributions for which you claim a tax deduction